phansch/philhansch.net/portfolio/PiDefender.md

 end
 {% endhighlight %}
+<span class="glyphicon glyphicon-chevron-right"></span>

 <h2 id="download">Running the game</h2>
-If you are on Windows, I recommend downloading the .exe and run it.
+If you are on Windows, I recommend downloading the .exe and running it.
 This doesn't require any additional installations.
 However, if you choose to download the .love file, please follow the instructions below.

 1. If you don't have Love2D installed, download it [here](http://love2d.org) and install it first.